smileyheckster/Lab09/README.md

 # Lab09
 This is for the Lab Whooooo
-Names: Simon Heck, Pei Quin
+Names: Simon Heck, Pei Qin